Border Patrol

 This Martin 1-28 was made in 1907:

-This unusual Martin Style 21 rosette is most likely from the 1880's, also after the standards had been established, but is reminiscent of checkerboard variations commonly seen in the 1840's.
+This unusual Size 1 Martin with a Style 21 rosette is most likely from the 1880's, also after the standards had been established, but is reminiscent of checkerboard variations commonly seen in the 1840's.

 We also see variations within a style of purfling.
 The size of the herringbone purfling could vary greatly from year to year.